 Local authorities should also be mindful of Scottish Empty Homes Partnership aims and objectives when setting out a local Strategic Empty Homes Framework.
 These are:

-'To bring as many privately-owned empty homes back into use as possible by meeting five objectives:
+To support the Scottish Government's commitment to bringing empty homes back into use as affordable housing where possible.
+We will do this by meeting five objectives: